rmera/boo/README.md

 * The library can serialize models in JSON format, and recover them (the JSON format is pretty simple for 3rd-party libraries to read).

-* Some facilities, such as cross-validation and file-reading (a _very_ naive/incomplete) reader for the libSVM format, and a reader for the CSV format), are provided.
+* Basic file-reading  facilities a _very_ naive reader for the libSVM format, and a reader for the CSV format), are provided.

-* The cross-validation grid search for the hyperparameters can run in parallel
+* Cross-validation and CV-based grid search for hyperparameter optimization.